-Located just 10 minutes drive north-west of Derry, this landmark bar and restaurant stands out for its modern style, with a sleek stone grey exterior and plenty of parking spaces encouraging passers by to stop here.
-And that would be a good decision, as it's run by brothers Donal & Kevin Doherty and chef Raymond Moran, who have a real passion for the food of the area.
+Located just 10 minutes drive north-west of Derry, this landmark bar and restaurant is run by brothers Donal and Kevin Doherty, and chef Derek Creagh, who all have a real passion for the food of the area and has earned a place as one of Ireland's top food destinations.

 The provenance of almost every item on the menu is explained – with special prominence given to ‘The Greencastle Fishbox’ and, of course, to the ‘Famous Well Hung Donegal Steaks’ that make this a serious destination for beef eaters from all over Ireland when visiting the north-west.
 “All meats arrive whole and dry age in-house for up to 28 days; we use only select Donegal pasture-grazed beef.”
 Needless to say the steak menu is quite something, offering a wide range of cuts, weights, sauces and dressings – and great value for money too, notably for the 8oz rump steak, which is a sure-fire winner at only €12.
 And yes, it is meltingly tender and full of flavour - well worth a special journey.

-But the total dedication to showcasing local produce at Harrys is by no means restricted to seafood and beef – a ‘Best of Local Produce’ section of the menu changes with the seasons and may include, according to availability, other treats such as: wild Donegal venison; Inch Island pheasant; an Inishowen Lamb Plate, which offers a range of cuts not normally seen on menus as well as the popular rump and rack; and Inishowen organic rare breed pork, from saddleback pigs reared at Moville.
+But the total dedication to showcasing local produce at Harrys is by no means restricted to seafood and beef.
+There is the daily produce from the Walled Garden, of course, and a ‘Best of Local Produce’ section of the menu that changes with the seasons and may include, according to availability, other treats such as: wild Donegal venison; Inch Island pheasant; an Inishowen Lamb Plate, which offers a range of cuts not normally seen on menus as well as the popular rump and rack; and Inishowen organic rare breed pork, from saddleback pigs reared at Moville.

 Whether for a casual meal or dressier occasions, Harry’s offers an exceptional dining experience at a very modest price; but do ring ahead to make a reservation, as the secret about this fantastic place is well and truly out.

-*Doherty's Café, a few doors along, has been in the same family ownership since 1974; it is run by Donal & Kevin's mother, Sheila, and renowned for quality - notably the fish & chips, and Sheila's home baking.
+*Doherty's Café, a few doors along, has been in the same family ownership since 1974; it is run by Donal and Kevin's mother, Sheila, and renowned for quality - notably the fish & chips, and Sheila's home baking.
+40 years later, in August 2014, Donal and Kevin opened their second restaurant, Harry's Shack in Portstewart (see entry).